cloudacademy/openshift-voteapp-demo/README.md

 # STEP1:

+Review and familiarize yourself with the OpenShift documentation found here

 https://www.openshift.com/

+Log into the cloud.redhat.com portal - ensure that you have access to retrieve your OpenShift 4 cluster pull secret

 https://cloud.redhat.com/openshift/install

 # STEP2:

-Download the openshift-install installer and setup
+Download the *openshift-install* installer and setup

 https://mirror.openshift.com/pub/openshift-v4/clients/ocp/latest/